cruise-automation/daytona/README.md

       a full file path where the vault-issued private key will be written to (env: PKI_PRIVKEY) -pki-role string
-      the name of the PKI role to use when requesting a certificate (env: PKI_ROLE) -pki-use-ca-chain
+      the name of the PKI role to use when requesting a certificate (env: PKI_ROLE) -pki-ttl
+      if set, desired TTL for the vault-issued certificate (env: PKI_TTL) -pki-use-ca-chain
       if set, retrieve the CA chain and include it in the certificate file output (env: PKI_USE_CA_CHAIN) -renewal-increment int